 Indeed, a report by Kitchen Stories in December, 2019 found that the vast majority of consumers in the USA, the UK and Germany are considering nutritional information and/or ingredients when making purchase decisions.
 And according to Bernstein Research in April 2020, due to COVID-19, more US consumers look for foods with health benefits, but those benefits vary, and include: “real food with simple natural ingredients and fewer additives” (37.9%), “General wellbeing, including digestive benefits, strengthening immune system, etc.” (34.5%), “weight loss” (33.3%) and “managing health conditions” (21%).

-And so, marketers and retailers who keep trying to define consumers in a very binary, box-fitting way, are preparing failure.
+And so, marketers and retailers who keep trying to define consumers in a very binary, box-fitting way, are preparing for failure.

-If past years’ brand management books advised not to “confuse” consumers with too many messages, this decade will teach us that consumers are willing to spend more time learning about products and taking away what they need from it – many times, more than one key attribute (for example, many of today’s emerging brands tout “vegan”, “keto”, “gut healthy” and more, all on the front of the pack).
+If past years’ brand management books advised not to “confuse” consumers with too many messages, this decade will teach us that consumers are willing to spend more time learning about products and taking away what they need from it – many times, more than one key attribute (for example, many of today’s emerging brands tout “vegan”, “keto”, “gut healthy” and more, all on the front of the package).

-With that in mind, consumers need companies to first and foremost, deliver superior food experiences.
+With that in mind, consumers need companies to first and foremost deliver superior food experiences.
 The Foodie culture is more amplified due to social media and food sharing, and it is also a part of any diet regimen.
-Taste, fun and connection through food is more important than ever in times of stress; and the micro trends of “restaurant experiences at home” or “taste the world” matter more when people can’t visit restaurants and/or travel.
+Taste, fun and connection through food is more important than ever in times of stress; and the micro-trends of “restaurant experiences at home” or “taste the world” matter more when people can’t visit restaurants and/or travel.
 Familiar comfort food, which is on the rise during COVID-19, will take a backseat again, with “weird” and new experiences attracting young consumers in the long run.